Hiring with Intention: An Easier Approach to Finding the Right Talent

 🔹 Will they contribute to a more dynamic, well-rounded culture?

-Diversity of thought doesn’t have a gender or a color—it’s about bringing in people who see problems differently, who push ideas further, and who make the team stronger because of their differences.
+Another way to focus on cultural alignment is to include diversity of thought as a hiring criterion.
+Diversity of thought doesn’t have a gender or a color.
+It’s about bringing in people who see problems differently, push ideas further, and make the team stronger because of their differences.

 If you were the ideal candidate, would your job description excite you?